 Find Cheap Auto Insurance Quotes in Your Area

 These additional requirements can make leasing a car more costly than you expected.

 When you lease a car, coverage is mandatory; you can’t drive off the lot without it.
 Because auto insurance requirements are set at the state level, the amount of coverage you need depends on the state where your car will be registered.
 Your leasing company might have certain insurance coverage that it requires as well, and certain models will be more expensive to insure than others.

 Moreover, you must list the leasing company as an additional insured and loss payee.
-This means that the lessor, because it is the owner of the vehicle, gets the insurance company payout for any damages to the insured vehicle.
+This means that the lessor, because it is the owner of the vehicle, gets any insurance company payout for damages to the insured vehicle.